9 Intro to Linux Administration

 Hello World!

-and are most often run with the sh
+and are often run with the sh

 command like sh my-script.sh